Prioritization - The Efficient Frontier

 1. Quantify what Value & Cost mean to your organization

 No two organizations share the same goals, so no scoring model is universally transferable.
-Or put another way, to define value, you must be able to articulate what matters to you.
+Or put another way - to define value, you must be able to articulate what matters to you.
 This could mean balancing short and long-term goals, making trade-offs between savings and growth, or determining the relative importance of different stakeholders.
-Indeed, it might be all the above at the same time.
+Indeed, it might be all of the above at the same time.

 Similarly defining ‘cost’ in the context of planning is critical.
 For most this means blending capital spend with people costs, then applying estimates of effort to each project.
 T-Shirt sizing is a popular approach as a simple proxy to get data quickly without having to build bottom-up models.